TimeWarpEngineering/timewarp-architecture/TimeWarp.Architecture/Documentation/Developer/Conceptual/ComponentNamingAndOrganization.md

 ### Pane Components

 Pane components are explicitly `FluentMultiSplitterPane` contents.
 They are used within `FluentMultiSplitter` components to divide the layout into resizable panes.
+These panes can be adjusted by the user to change the size and layout of the content dynamically.

 **Naming Convention:**
 - Suffix: `Pane`